- Due to the low cost of entry, silver bullion can be a great entry point for new precious metals investors

 A spot price is the current price in a marketplace for a given asset (such as commodities) which can be delivered immediately.

 Just like gold, silver has a spot price.
 It is the cost of one troy ounce of silver at that exact moment.
-Silver spot prices fluctuate during the day, sometimes to the minute, and definitely by the hour.
+Spot silver prices fluctuate during the day, sometimes to the minute, and definitely by the hour.

 Historic silver spot prices chart up until the second quarter of 2019

-However, it is hardly possible to buy silver precisely at the spot price, since dealers add slight commissions (called premium) to the spot price to ensure a profit.
+However, purchasing silver at the exact spot price is rarely feasible due to dealers applying slight commissions, commonly referred to as premiums, in order to secure a profit.
 Without premiums, dealers and suppliers would not make a profit.

-According to specialists, the best way to invest is to have a diverse portfolio, rather than putting all your money in a single market.
+According to most personal finance advisors, the best way to invest is to have a diverse portfolio, rather than putting all your money in a single market.

 Investing in silver usually means a mid to long-term investment.
 You should not expect to turn a high profit in a short period of time, as opposed to stocks.